Skip to main content

 1

-Eliminate the options that are not primarily functions of the hypothalamus.
-Options (b) short-term memory, (c) executive functions, and (d) sorting of sensory information are more closely associated with other parts of the brain like the hippocampus and the cerebral cortex.
+Evaluate the other options provided in the problem: short-term memory, executive functions, and sorting of sensory information.
+These functions are primarily associated with other parts of the brain.

-Conclude that injury to the hypothalamus would most likely disrupt the regulation of body temperature, as this is a direct function of the hypothalamus.
+Conclude that an injury to the hypothalamus would most likely disrupt the regulation of body temperature, as this is one of its key functions.

 Verified video answer for a similar problem: